meltyourface/blank/posts/Blood-Sex-Body-Magick/Nocturnal-Union-Dark-Eros-Ritual-for-Inner-Alchemy/index.md

 ## Title: The Ritual of Nocturnal Union

-Objective: To harness the potent energies of dark eros through Blood Sex Body Magick in order to promote a profound psychological metamorphosis and internal alchemy.
+**Objective**: To harness the potent energies of dark eros through Blood Sex Body Magick in order to promote a profound psychological metamorphosis and internal alchemy.

 The ritual components:
 1. Consecration of a sacred space